mathieu-clement/cs686-big-data-p2/README.md

 **Implementation:**

-  1. The Map function outputs <geohash: month-day> for every record that matches all the aforementioned criteria.
+  1. The Map function outputs <geohash: dayInYear> for every record that matches all the aforementioned criteria.
   2. The Reduce function filters all those records and only outputs the first of 3 consecutive days of those good conditions.

 ## Deliverable II